Almank/it2810-webutvikling-h17-prosjekt-4-group-01/README.md

 dependency _bcrypt_, such that all passwords are stored as encrypted strings.

-All user indentities are also protected using JasonWebTokens such that communication towards the api's critical user data is secure in case of data requests from unkown clients.
+All user identities are also protected using JasonWebTokens such that communication towards the api's critical user data is secure in case of data requests from unknown clients.

 User_model:
 ```